 In May, the USPTO issued a proposed rule that will set fees for patent applicants who qualify as “micro-entities.”
 When made final, the new fees can result in significant savings for those who qualify.
 So if you are filing a patent application, how do you know which fees apply to you?

 When applying for a patent application, certain entities are entitled to reduced USPTO filing fees.
 Applicants who qualify for small entity status can reduce many USPTO fees by 50%.
 In 2011, the America Invents Act created the new category of micro entities who can reduce certain fees by 75%.
 An applicant who is neither a small entity nor a micro-entity is considered to be a large entity and must pay standard fees.

 The savings that result from small entity or micro entity status can be substantial.
-For example, as of the date of this posting the standard combined application, search and examination fee for a new utility patent application is $1,250.
-However, a small entity only pays $625, and the equivalent micro entity payment (if the rule were final) would be $313.50.
-To maintain a patent, the owner must pay maintenance fees at the 4, 8, and 12-year anniversaries of the patent’s issuance.
-The total maintenance fees are currently $8,710 for a large entity and $4,355 for a small entity.
-The equivalent micro entity fee would be about $2,180.
+For example, as of September 1, 2019 the standard combined application, search and examination fee for a new utility patent application is $1,720.
+However, a small entity only pays $860, and the equivalent micro entity payment is $430.
+To maintain a patent, the owner must pay maintenance fees at the 4, 8, and 12-year anniversaries of the patent’s issuance, and these costs can become significant over time.
+Small entity or micro entity status can help reduce those costs.

 However, the consequences of mis-declaring entity status can be severe.
 In cases where courts have found applicants paid the small entity fee without a good faith basis for considering themselves to be small entities, the courts have determined the the affected patent to be invalid.
 Luckily, entity status can be easily corrected by paying the increased fee amounts and making appropriate certifications about lack of deceptive intent.
 A single enterprise may have different status for different patents or applications, so determining the correct status for each case can be tricky.